jahilldev/immutable-parsejs/README.md

 # Using parseJs()

-Once you have your data structure, either an object, or an array of objects, you can pass that into the `parseJs` function:
+Once you have your data structure, either an object, or an array/map of objects, you can pass that into the `parseJs` function:

 ```typescript
 import { parseJs } from 'immutable-parsejs';